 These mating flights are still something of a mystery to us.
 They occur as high as 100 feet in the air, in locations that the bees have somehow agreed upon.
 Drones gather in these seemingly random places, and the queen, who is around a week old, goes to meet them.

 Just because the queen shows up doesn’t mean the work is over for the drones.
 To mate with the queen, they must join up with her mid-flight.
 It’s not easy.
 During her several flights, the queen usually mates with somewhere between 10 and 20 drones.
 That’s enough to last a lifetime for her.

-When the queen mates. she will collect as million of sperm.
+When the queen mates, she will collect a million sperm.
 She’ll store them in her body and use them, one at a time, to lay fertilized eggs and they may last five years.

 Once she’s mated, the queen goes back to the hive and, three days later, starts laying eggs.
 This then becomes her life.

 In the spring, when the population is exploding, she lays all day and all night, averaging an egg every 20 seconds.
 A colony has an early population of 20,000 to 30,000 and 60,000 or more members later in the year, each with an optimistic lifespan of a little over a month.
 That is a whole lot of eggs, and it all comes down to one queen bee!

 Sometimes, though, the laying can get out of hand and a swarm can occur.
 From a bee perspective, this is not a bad thing and if you consider a colony as a single organism you can think of this as how it reproduces.
 If the hive is starting to get too full, both for the workers to store resources and for the queen to lay, the workers will start raising a new queen.
 Though sometimes an inconvenience to humans, as swarm is the sign of a healthy, growing colony.

 To raise a new queen, workers will build many queen cells, hanging off the comb, visually like peanuts.
 The queen lays a fertilized egg in each cell and workers raise the larvae on royal jelly.